 When starting any type of business, it is key that you first complete market research.
 To have a clear idea of what your glamping business will look like, you will have to research and decide on the following:

 There are several glamping business models.
-These include franchise, corporation, sole proprietorship, and limited liability company (LLC).
+These include franchises, corporations, sole proprietorships, and limited liability companies (LLC).

 If you opt for the franchise business model, you will run your glamping business under an existing brand.
 You will have to use the business model of the franchisor and will need to pay startup fees and ongoing commission too, which could affect how much profit you take home.

 In return, you will usually receive support, marketing material, a business website, and a booking system.
 All things considered, if you have the capital, it can be an easier way to enter the tourism industry.

 A corporation is a legal entity that shareholders own and a board of directors runs.
 If you want to work with investors, this can be an attractive model.
 Another benefit is that it offers limited liability protection.

 Unlike a corporation, a sole proprietorship is not legally separated from its owner.
 This means that as a sole proprietor, you will be responsible for all the risk and debt.
 On the flip side, you won’t have to share the business profit with others.